amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 Notice the `/components`  volume mount and the `--components-path` command-line argument passed in the `daprd` startup command.

-The secrets are referenced from other component configuration files.
+Other component configuration files can reference the secrets.
 Here's an example of the configuration for the Publish/Subscribe component used in eShopOnDapr:

 ```yaml
 apiVersion: dapr.io/v1alpha1